AMReX-Combustion/PeleProduction/README.rst

 PeleProduction - README
 =======================

 ``PeleProduction`` is a collection of run folders for various Pele codes and processing.
 It includes git submodules for the dependent codes (such as ``PeleLM``, ``PeleC``, ``AMReX``, etc).
 This organizational strategy is a work-in-progress attempt to manage the interactions between the various dependent repositories -- ie to keep them all compatible with each other.
 So far, I have found that the system works reasonably well as long as you don't get too fancy and try to use the "recursive" clone thing that people try to do.
 Instead, this note explains how I use it with some success.
+The master branch should contain a basic setup with the latest stable and compatible commits of all the relevant repos for ``PeleLM``.

 Getting started
 ---------------

-This repo consists of the working environment of several of our collaborators.
+This repo consists of the working environment of several of our collaborators, as well as a default setup for new users to get started with.
 They are organized into git branches.
 The submodules feature of git is used to track the specific commits of each of the dependent repositories that are compatible with the current state of each of those branches.
 So, the ``jbb`` branch might require one version of ``PeleLM`` while the ``UNSW`` branch needs another, and each depends on different branches of ``AMReX``.
 In order to deal with this annoyance, there is a file in the root of this repository called ``.gitmodules`` that lists the local and remote locations of each dependent repo, and the specific commit for each of these repos is tucked away in ``PeleProduction``'s git history.

 To clone all the sutff you need for a specific branch ::